 From Sarah at Live, Dream, Discover

 Kinbane castle was probably one of my favorite places in Northern Ireland, although it is tough to pick a favorite!
+I've written a whole post dedicated to the dramatic Kinbane Castle if you want to visit.
 The ruins of Kinbane castle sit on a headland protrusion of limestone, jutting out from the cliffs into the ocean.
 The headland has a sea cave through the center.
 This cave or hollow is known as “Lag na Sassenach” or Hollow of the English.
 It referred to an event in the 1500s when a garrison of soldiers was sent to capture the castle and got trapped in the cave – either by the sea, the cliff side, or those who they were trying to attack.
 They were all killed here.
 Not much of the castle is left, but it is a truly magical but haunting place in Northern Ireland to explore.
 It is dangerous though, and it is not advised to visit in bad weather (like we did).
 You do need your hiking shoes and to be reasonably in shape as the descent and ascent of the cliff, while paved, is hard work, and the walk up onto the headland is dangerous, muddy and windy.
 A few people have died here, and it is not advisable to take children, as there are no handrails or protection past the descent of the cliff.

 Perched precariously on the edge of cliffs of the Antrim coast, Dunluce Castle was truly one of the highlights of our road trip in Northern Ireland.
 The MacQuillan family built the castle in the 1500’s.
 The castle was seized by the MacDonnell clan and has several exciting legends and stories around it.
 One such story is that the kitchen collapsed down the cliff one stormy night, although archaeologists have argued that this did not happen.
 Another story tells of the Banshee of Dunluce Castle, the ghost of Lord MacQuillan’s daughter who died in the seas below the castle.
 Her father had her arranged to be married, but she was in love with another man and refused to marry her father's choice.
 Her father imprisoned her in the tower, and her lover came to rescue her.
 They left via boat out of the caves below the castle but unfortunately wrecked and died.
 Her ghost is said to haunt the prison tower on stormy nights.